Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

 ## Epic 3: Core Data Models & Local Database ✅ COMPLETED

-**User Story**: As a developer, I need all core entities (User, FinancialAccount, FinancialGoal, Scenario) implemented.
+**User Story**: As a developer, I need all core entities (User, FinancialAccount, FinancialGoal, Scenario) implemented. ✅ COMPLETED

 - **Acceptance Criteria**:
   - Watermelon DB models are created for each entity
   - The models have all the necessary fields and relationships defined as per the PRD
   - Migrations are set up to handle schema changes

-**User Story**: As a user, I want my data to work offline-first.
+**User Story**: As a user, I want my data to work offline-first. ✅ COMPLETED

 - **Acceptance Criteria**:
   - Users can create and edit accounts and goals while offline
   - All changes are saved to the local database and are visible to the user
   - A clear visual indicator shows the user that they are offline

-**User Story**: As a user, I want my data to sync when I go back online.
+**User Story**: As a user, I want my data to sync when I go back online. ✅ COMPLETED

 - **Acceptance Criteria**:
   - When the app detects a network connection, it automatically syncs local changes to the backend